Website Liberation Ventures

 Able to see, name, and navigate power and privilege dynamics in a group and contribute to a working environment where all people are equally valued, feel cared for, and are accountable to each other

-Accountable and Compassionate Management: This person will manage a team infused with collaboration, growth, care, and equity.
+Accountable and Compassionate Management: Experience managing a team (internal and contractors) infused with collaboration, growth, and equity.

 Exceptional written, verbal, and interpersonal communication skills